top of page

 -Be validated by behavior, not compliments

--Be clearly differentiated (including from “do nothing”)
+-Be clearly differentiated

--Deliver measurable ROI or meaningful impact
+-Deliver measurable ROI and meaningful impact

 Investors care about outcomes, not features.